codeship/documentation/_general/integrations/appranix.md

 ## About Appranix

-[Appranix](http://www.appranix.com/) simplifies and automates the entire application operations on cloud platforms using its app-centric, real-time, cognitive automation technology called ServiceFormation.
-Refer to Appranix platform capabilities at [www.appranix.com/product/platform.html](http://www.appranix.com/product/platform.html).
+[Appranix](http://www.appranix.com/) simplifies and automates the entire application operations (Site Reliability Engineering) on cloud platforms using its app-centric, real-time, cognitive automation technology called ServiceFormation.
+Refer to the full set of Appranix platform capabilities at [www.appranix.com/product/platform.html](http://www.appranix.com/product/platform.html).

+Similar to Codeship, ServiceFormation is a SaaS platform that is readily accessible and implemented for any distributed application bound to run on any private or public cloud platforms.

-With Appranix integration in [Codeship](https://codeship.com/) the devloper doesn't have to worry about integrating the latest build to an existing backend whenever new code is pushed.
+With Appranix [Codeship](https://codeship.com/) integration, Codeship developer doesn’t have to worry about pushing the code to operations.
+Application operations teams (SREs) can confidently deploy, run and operate the code in production to achieve the Service Level Objectives.

-Once the code is pushed Codeship builds it and Appranix integrates the latest build in the AppSpace and brings it to production without any manual hassle.
-With Appranix integration the code flow is as simple as from your editor to production.

 Appranix can be integrated with [Codeship Basic](https://codeship.com/features/basic) and [Codeship Pro](https://codeship.com/features/pro).
 This article will not cover on how to set up the AppSpace, documentation on that can be found at [Appranix's User Docs](https://app.appranix.net/docs/).

+This article explains how development and operations teams can quickly extend their Codeship CI pipelines beyond their typical Continuous Deployments (CD) to App Operations.

 ![Appranix Operations]({{ site.baseurl }}/images/continuous-integration/appranix-ops.jpg){:class="app-img"}